alexapostolu/night/README.md

 ---

 ### Source Build

+Currently, only a Windows and a UNIX source build are supported.

+Windows system requirements:
+- GCC and a working console

 Linux system requirements:
 - build-essential / base-devel

-Windows system requirements:
-- GCC and a working console

-Currently, a Windows and a UNIX source build are supported.
 You'll need to install the GNU Compiler Collection (GCC) to get access to the `g++` compiler, and once you have that, clone this repo, create a new file called `*.night` where you'll write your code, and you're ready to go!
 Just pass in the `*.night` file as a command line argument when you run the code:

-### Windows
+**Windows**

 ```
 g++ -o <exe file> <path to night.cpp file>
 <exe file> *.night